-In the iconic commemorative photograph taken at Promontory Summit to record and celebrate the completion of the massive construction project that was the Central Pacific Railroad, there are many men present.
-None of them are Chinese.
+In the iconic commemorative photograph taken at Promontory Summit to record and celebrate the completion of the massive construction project that was the world's first Transcontinental Railroad, there are many men present.
+But not one Chinese face is seen.
 They were left out of the picture.
 Gold Mountain is my attempt to reframe, refocus and widen this particular shot of history.
 Sometimes, you have to take your own picture.

 Jason Ma (馬智培) is the son of an immigrant family and a grateful descendant of a long line of those who were able to persist, overcome and succeed on their way to becoming Americans.
 In addition to writing, he is an actor who has performed extensively on Broadway and Off-Broadway stages, in regional theaters and many international venues.
 Jason is the ASCAP Foundation’s 2017 recipient of the Cole Porter Award for his work as a composer/lyricist.
 He wrote the music, book and lyrics for GOLD MOUNTAIN, which was performed as a key commemorative event for Utah's Spike 150 anniversary celebrations in 2019.
 GOLD MOUNTAIN was also presented in a 2017 concert at TheTimesCenter in New York City by the National Asian Artists Project in partnership with Prospect Theater Company, as well as selected for the 2016 ASCAP/ DreamWorks Musical Theatre Workshop in Los Angeles, chosen for development by Apples & Oranges Studios in their 2017 THEatre ACCELERATOR, for a staged reading at San Francisco LaborFest 2016 in The Aurora Theatre, and for a 2017 eStudio grant for a developmental workshop at The Masie Center.
 With librettist/co-lyricist Christine Toy Johnson, Jason wrote music and lyrics for the full-length musical BARCELONA, which was subsequently selected for Village Theatre’s 2015 Festival of New Musicals and currently, they are writing and developing the new original musical BROKEN GROUND, a commissioned work for Village Theatre.